CodeSchwert/gsu-guide-backend/README.md

 ## Getting Started Manually

 Instructions for setting up the server and database without using `docker-compose`.
-You only need to do this if you didn't star the server with the [Quick Start](#quick-start) instructions!
+You only need to do this if you didn't start the server with the [Quick Start](#quick-start) instructions!

 ### MongoDB Setup